rjetalpuria-paramount/GenAIProject/README.md

 1. **No Paid APIs or Tools**: Focus on using open-source tools and libraries.
    - The goal is to create a self-hosted solution that does not rely on paid APIs or tools.
 Down the line, if needed, we can switch to paid APIs without major code changes.
 2. **OpenAI API Compatibility**:
-   - The solution should be compatible with OpenAI API, allowing for easy integration with existing OpenAI clients.
+   - The solution should be compatible with the OpenAI API, allowing for easy integration with existing OpenAI clients.
    - This is achieved by using LM Studio, which provides OpenAI API compatible endpoints.
 3. **Local Hosting**:
    - The solution should be hosted locally, allowing for full control over the environment and data.